The Gospel Advances Unhindered: Paul's Bold Witness in Rome

 The gospel reaches Rome and advances unhindered, fulfilling Christ’s commission.

-30 Paul stayed two whole years in his own rented house and received all who were coming to him,
+30 Paul stayed there two full years in his own rented house, welcoming all who came to visit him.

 The gospel reaches Rome and advances unhindered, fulfilling Christ’s commission.